 If you change your cover, the premium may change.

-Please contact us using the details on page 3 about how your premium may change.
+Please contact us for details about how your premium may change.

 Asking us to change the cover

 To ask us to change their cover, the owner of the cover can contact us using the details on page 3.